biothings/biothings.api/docs/doc/tutorial.rst

 The following tutorial shows a minimal use-case for the BioThings SDK: creating a high-performance, high-concurrency API from a single flat-file.
-The BioThings SDK is broadly divided into two sections, the hub and the web.
-The hub section is a collection of tools to automate the downloading of source data files, the merging of different sources, and the updating of the Elasticsearch index.
-The web section is a Tornado-based API app that subsequently serves data from this Elasticsearch index.
+The BioThings SDK is broadly divided into two components, the hub and the web.
+The hub component is a collection of tools to automate the downloading of source data files, the merging of different sources, and the updating of the Elasticsearch index.
+The web component is a Tornado-based API app that subsequently serves data from this Elasticsearch index.

 Because we are using a single flat-file from a single download, no updating or merging